DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I am a big Blackpink (music) hater, but Lisa’s success in 2024, and Jennie’s lead single “Love Hangover” made me give this a chance.
 I ranked this album super low when I first listened to it, but gave it another shot this week just to make sure I was correct - I was.
 This album is beyond soulless.
 You could say that about a lot of kpop (not that Jennie is considered kpop anymore), but what differentiates Jennie from others is that she doesn’t even seem like she’s having any fun doing it.
-Even singles such as “Like Jennie” are supposed to be bombastic, intimidating reintroductions to her as a solo artist, but comes across as a song she was told to do versus a representation of who she actually is.
+Even singles such as “Like Jennie” are supposed to be bombastic, intimidating reintroductions to her as a solo artist, but comes across as a song she was told to do versus a representation of who she actually is. <br>
 This is a pretty terrible album across the board, but I should give praise again to that damn single “Love Hangover”.
 She can’t act, her attempts at rapping are embarrassing, but damn can she sing.
 Shoutout Matt Champion for pulling that out of her btw.
 </p>
   </div>